 Air source heat pumps use electricity so after installing a heat pump, electricity bills can increase slightly but, remember, there will no longer be fuel bills such as gas or oil.
 Of course, during the winter months when the heating demand is higher, a heat pump unit will be operating more and during this period, electricity usage will also increase.
 However, this usage will even out when the entire year is taken into account.
 Between November and February, it is estimated that a heat pump will use 63% of its annual energy usage with minimal energy consumption during the rest of year so it is recommended that homeowners research the most competitive electricity tariffs and evenly spread their electricity payments throughout the year.
 Also keep in mind that heat pump running costs are greatly affected by the system efficiency, set up and commissioning.

-What is important is that homeowners select a qualified, trained installer to fit their air source heat pump.
+Grant heat pumps have been designed with the installer in mind, with installation and maintenance friendly features which make installing and servicing the units straightforward.
+However, what is important to note is that homeowners select a qualified and trained heat pump installer to fit their air source heat pump.
 Air source heat pump installations require in-depth planning and design to make sure that the right heat pump model is selected and that suitable heat emitters are sized and installed.
 Corners must not be cut otherwise the heat pump may not be able to operate to its best.